-Initially starting a career in 1994 in Hospitality and Catering, which included working internationally and nationally, David moved into local government, working for Bury Council in 2009.
-Starting at Bury Council as a civic venue manager, David has built a successful career and is now Head of Commercial Services.
+Initially starting a career in 1994 in Hospitality and Catering, working both internationally and nationally, David moved into local government, working for Bury Council in 2009.
+Initially starting as a civic venue manager, David has built a successful career and is now Head of Commercial Services with a workforce of over 600 people.
 Whilst working for Bury Council, David’s passion for people, inclusion and diversity was ignited when he joined the council’s LGBT Employee group and was made a Stonewall role model and equality ally in 2010.
 Since then, David has focused on ensuring that equality, inclusion, and diversity is in the heart of everything he does.

-He has been instrumental in driving and leading Bury Pride to become the UK’s best small pride event in 2021.
-He is involved in supporting the LGBTQI+ community in Bury and Greater Manchester as well as co-founding the Bury LGBTQI+ Forum, a charity which supports and assists LGBTQI+ people to access services successfully as well as supporting organisations to be LGBTQI+ inclusive.
+Over the past 6 years, he has been instrumental in driving and leading Bury Pride to become the UK’s best small pride event in 2021.
+He is involved in supporting the LGBTQI+ community across Greater Manchester as well as co-founding the Bury LGBTQI+ Forum, a charity which supports and assists the community to access services successfully as well as supporting organisations to be inclusive.

 He is also a member of Bury Council’s Inclusion group which supports policy change within the council to promote equality and inclusion for the workforce as well as Bury residents.

-He has been awarded the Greater Manchester Chief Constable’s Citizen Commendation for Partnership working as well as being awarded multiple awards for volunteering and inclusion.
+He has been awarded the Greater Manchester Chief Constable’s Citizen Commendation for Partnership working, as well as being awarded multiple times for volunteering and inclusion.

-Being interested in the arts and music, David is on the Board of Directors for the Met, a theatre in Bury, as a trustee, focusing on dynamism and programming.
+Being interested in the arts and music, David is also Vice Chair and on the Board of Directors for the Met, a theatre in Bury, as a trustee, focusing on dynamism, programming, equality, diversity and inclusion.

-He lives with his partner of 20 years and has two dogs.
-He was made a Deputy Lieutenant in March 2022.
+He was made a Deputy Lieutenant in March 2022